Rushmore75/Rushmore75/README.md

 # About Me
 * A.A.S.
 Software development
-* Working with Linux as much as possible, and learning Windows through work
+* Working with Linux, my love <3.
+Windows when I have to (reaching for WSL ASAP)
 * Using Rust and Bash as much as posible.

 ## Skillset